fredbi/go-patterns/README.md

 > I've been disappointed by the difficulty to use `any|*any` and be able in the code to figure out when this is a pointer type.

-## pipelines
+## Pipelines

-This is essentially intended to make my async code more readable and easier to guard against type error when mixing channels conveying messages of different types.
+This is intended to make my async code more readable and easier to guard against type error when mixing channels conveying messages of different types.

 I don't want to mimic node's Promises.
 I just want plain async that can run multiple IN/OUT channels and check at a glance that types are correct.
 I want the pipelines to be able to send out-of-band notifications to some listener ("bus").

 Pipelines patterns to support: